nrandle3/The-office/README.md

 # The-office
-Gathered up all of the office transcripts and playing with them - Generating Markov chains
+Gathered up all of the office transcripts and playing with them then generating Markov chains